 You can add as many files as you wish, and for this tutorial, we’ll be adding two different clips.
 I’d recommend sticking to one or two for this tutorial.
 This depends on whether you want to want to make a transition between two parts of the same clip, or if you’re going to make a transition between two different clips.

-If you’ve done it correctly, your video in the timeline will now be split and have a square between the two parts of it, and it should look like this:
+If you’ve done it correctly, your video in the timeline will now be split and have a square between the two parts of it.
+Then the joint where you split before will show up with a white new button.

 Take into account that you can split your files as many times as you need, in any place you wish to.
-You just need to position the red marker where you want to make another cut, and click on “Split” again… simple as that.
+You just need to position the marker where you want to make another split and click on the Split button again.
+Just simple as that.

 Finally, it’s worth mentioning that if you change your opinion and you wish to change the transition and its duration again, you can do so by simply clicking again on the square that’s between the clips.